 A proxy or firewall is interfering with the VPN connection

-To disable system-wide proxy settings in macOS, go to Settings → Network → Proxies and ensure no protocols in the Select a protocol to configure list are enabled.
+To disable system-wide proxy settings in macOS, go to Settings → Network → [your network] → Details → Proxies and ensure no proxy protocols are enabled.

 Either Proton itself or the Proton VPN server you are trying to connect to is down